- Dogs lick their noses to sharpen their senses — Regular nose licking is a sign of a healthy dog.

 For nose licking caused by something mild, your vet will recommend things you can do at home.
-If your dog simply has a cold or allergies the vet may be able to prescribe an anti-allergy medication.
+If your dog has a cold or allergies the vet may be able to prescribe an allergy medication.
 Balms are great for a case of dry nose or nasal hyperkeratosis.
 One of our favorites is Natural Dog Company’s Snout Soother® — it helps heal dry and cracked doggie noses.

-If it’s stress causing the nose licking, get to know your dog’s body language.
+If it’s stress that’s causing the nose-licking behavior, get to know your dog’s body language.
 Perhaps they get nervous around a specific dog pal or while traveling.
-Small children or loud noises may also cause your dog to stress.
+Small children or loud noises may also be stressful for your dog.
 Pups need to be spoken to and treated with care when showing anxiety.

 In severe cases, the vet will know how to treat your dog’s excessive nose licking.
 They might carry out bloodwork or other tests to identify any underlying health problems.
 If the dog is dehydrated, they may require fluids.
-In cases of toxicity, the vet will properly rinse out the dog’s system.
+In cases of toxicity, the vet can properly flush the dog’s system.

 Nose licking is an instinctive behavior that’s usually a sign of a healthy dog.
-If your dog keeps licking their nose, it’s probably a sign of stress.
+If your dog keeps licking their nose, chances are good that it’s a sign of stress.
 It only signals health problems in some cases.
 Dog behavior can tell us a lot.
 Dog owners should pay attention to their dog’s warning signals and body language so they can keep them calm and happy.

 Why does my dog lick its nose so much?